systelab/systelab-components/README.md

 The following steps should be considered when migrating from Angular 10 to 11

 1. Angular now requires TypeScript 4.0. ng update will migrate you automatically.
-2. Support for IE9, IE10, and IE mobile has been removed.
+1. Support for IE9, IE10, and IE mobile has been removed.
 This was announced in the v10 update.
-3. Upgrade Primeng 11
+1. Upgrade Primeng 11
 - PrimeIcons should be upgraded to 4.1.0 as components like table utilize new icons in the library
 - locale property functionality of Datepicker is removed in favor of the new global i18n API.
+The datepicker components inject PrimeNGConfig
+1. Use 'karma-coverage' because 'karma-coverage-istanbul-reporter' usage has been deprecated since version 11